KevinKra/My_notes/AWS/solutions_architect.md

 - **Requests**
 - **Storage Management Pricing**
 - **Data Transfer Pricing**
 - **Transfer Acceleration** - Allows for fast, easy, and secure transfers of files over long distances between your end users and an S3 bucket.
 TA takes advantage of Amazon CloudFront's globally distributed edge locations.
-As the data arrives at an edge location, data is then re-routed to Amazon S3 over an optimized network or Amazon's backbone network.
+As the data arrives at an edge location, data is then re-routed to Amazon S3 over an optimized network / Amazon's backbone network.
 - **Cross Region Replication** - Allows for data to be automatically replicated in another region.
 Allows for increased availability and provides disaster durability.

 ### Keywords: